 The Wyoming Veterans Commission’s mission is to develop, enhance and promote programs, services and benefits for Wyoming veterans and their families, through outreach, education, communication and legislation.
 Working in partnership with the Wyoming state government, the Wyoming Military Department, the U.S. Department of Veteran Affairs, and Veterans Service Organizations, the commission strives to improve the quality of life of every Wyoming veteran.

 The Commission was founded in 1981 for the purpose of receiving federal funding to establish the Oregon Trail State Veterans Cemetery, in Evansville.
 The Wyoming Veterans Commission has 12 Governor-appointed commissioners who serve for staggered terms from the various Wyoming Judicial Districts.

-The WVC will host its next meeting on Thursday, November 17 at 8 a.m.
-The meeting will be held via conference call.
+The WVC will host its next meeting on May 18 at 9 a.m.
+The meeting will be held at the Wyoming Military Department’s Joint Forces Readiness Center, 5800 Central Ave., in Cheyenne.
 For more information, call the commission at 307-777-8152.

-The Wyoming Veterans Commission is coordinating the presentation of the Republic of Korea Ambassador for Peace Medals for Wyoming Korean War veterans.
+The Wyoming Veterans Commission recently coordinated the presentation of the Republic of Korea Ambassador for Peace Medals for Wyoming Korean War veterans.